Metamind-Innovations/realm_task_3_3_implementation_xai_uc1/README.md

 ## Prerequisites

+1. **Python version must be 3.8.x**
-1. In order for the packages inside `requirements.txt` to be installed successfully, you need to have https://rustup.rs/ installed and added to your Path variable.
+2. In order for the packages inside `requirements.txt` to be installed successfully, you need to have https://rustup.rs/ installed and added to your Path variable.
 To do this, after installation, add `C:\Users\<YourUsername>\.cargo\bin` to your Path system variable.
-2. Unzip `weights_v7.zip` in order to create the `weights_v7.hdf5` file.
+3. Unzip `weights_v7.zip` in order to create the `weights_v7.hdf5` file.

 ## Create the `converted_nrrds` directory